Type of Journey

-You will have one day to explore the capital city of Chile, i.e. Santiago and all its diverse attractions such as the ancient Andean glaciers, the city skyscrapers, colonial buildings and architecture and the River Mapacho among many more before heading out for your expedition the next morning.
-You can also discover tall mountains, quiet parks, bohemian neighbourhoods, and taste some delicious Chilean food.
-You will have an overnight hotel stay here, before embarking on your mega Antarctica holidays
+You will have one day to explore the capital city of Chile, i.e., Santiago, and all its diverse attractions, such as the ancient Andean glaciers, the city skyscrapers, colonial buildings and architecture, and the River Mapacho, among many more, before heading out for your expedition the next morning.
+You can also discover tall mountains, quiet parks, and bohemian neighborhoods, and taste some delicious Chilean food.
+You will have an overnight hotel stay here before embarking on your mega Antarctica holidays.

 Embark on the expedition of a lifetime

 You will take a short flight to Punta Arenas, where the MS Roald Amundsen, a hybrid-powered cruise ship made for expeditions, will be waiting to take you to Antarctica to start your Antarctica holidays.

 Cruise along the Beagle Channel